What is the meaning of reflective essay?

 “Students are used to aggressively convincing a reader to take their side in persuasive (opinion) writing.
 However, argumentative writing is much more balanced.
 Argumentative writing is not about winning to “get” something, but rather giving the reader another perspective to consider on a debatable topic.”

-READ: Is it good to drink beer after a run?
+READ: Is it good time to buy ONGC shares?

 How do you start reflective essay?